ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 returned by `Failure`.
 The `outputs` from the comprehension are all of type `Result`, and we have preserved the successful calculations even though there is a failing call.
-We can also pattern-match on the outputs, and it is crystal-clear which match is for the success and which is for the failure.
+We can also pattern-match on outputs; it is clear which is for success and failure.

 The `returns` library has been slipped in here, but its basic form is that of `result.py`.